 \subsection{Multimodal Cooperative Perception}

-This subsection explains multimodal cooperative perception in UAV swarms from information-theoretic perspective.
-Recognizing that heterogeneous sensor modalities offer complementary advantages in SAR scenarios, we develop a unified framework that quantifies perception performance using the FIM metric.
-This section analyzes two primary sensing modalities, the vision-based cameras and point-cloud-based LiDAR, deriving their respective measurement models, Jacobian matrices, and FIM formulations.
-We explicitly model the information contribution of each type of sensors within the formation aware framework.
-It can support optimal sensor allocation that maximizes target localization accuracy while accounting for practical constraints including FOV limitations, measurement noise characteristics, and communication interference effects.
+This subsection quantifies multimodal cooperative perception via the FIM metric.
+We analyze two complementary modalities (vision cameras and point-cloud LiDAR) deriving their measurement models, Jacobians, and FIM formulations, and explicitly modeling each sensor's information contribution within the formation-aware framework.
+The formulation supports optimal sensor allocation for localization accuracy while accounting for FOV limitations, measurement noise, and communication interference.